merkatorgis/docker4gis/docs/README.md

 ### Package

 Create a repo named `package`.
-(Fork and) clone the package repo, cd into its root, and run `npx --yes docker4gis@latest init`.
+Clone the package repo, cd into its root, and run `npx --yes docker4gis@latest init`.
 It will ask you which docker registry to use, how the application is called, and whether you want to create an "alias" (if you don't have it aready) for the docker4gis command (e.g. `dg` instead of `npx --yes docker4gis@latest init`).

 The package repo is to manage the application's package image, which is used to run a specific version of the application, with all the specific versions of the